Tunji17/firstbase/README.md

 # Defido Coin - Contract for good
 ## This contract is provided free for any project, regardless of your financial purpose.
 We have chosen the MIT license.
-Referencing defido.com, Defido Coin, Safemoon and other projects to which this code base may have come from, would be greatly appreciated!
+Referencing defido.com, Defido Coin, Safemoon & other projects to which this code base may have come from, would be greatly appreciated!

 ## What is the mission?